Mastering Atari with Discrete World Models: Humanoid from Pixels

 \section{Humanoid from Pixels}

 While the main experiments of this paper focus on the Atari benchmark with discrete actions, DreamerV2 is also applicable to control tasks with continuous actions.
 For this, we the actor outputs a truncated normal distribution instead of a categorical distribution.
 To demonstrate the abilities of DreamerV2 for continuous control, we choose the challenging humanoid environment with only image inputs, shown in \cref{fig:hum-video}.
 We find that for continuous control tasks, dynamics backpropagation substantially outperforms reinforce gradients and thus set $\rho=0$.
-We also set $\eta=10^{-5}$ and $\beta=2$ and leave all other hyper parameters at their defaults.
+We also set $\eta=10^{-5}$ and $\beta=2$ to further accelerate learning.
 We find that DreamerV2 reliably solves both the stand-up motion required at the beginning of the episode and the subsequent walking.
 The score is shown in \cref{fig:hum-score}.
 To the best of our knowledge, this constitutes the first published result of solving the humanoid environment from only pixel inputs.